oracle/node-oracledb/doc/api.md

 Applications should continue to do appropriate error checking when using connections in case they have become invalid in the time since `getConnection()` was called.
-This error checking will also protect against cases where the network dropped out but a connection was idle in the pool for less than `60` seconds and so `getConnection()` did not ping.
+This error checking will also protect against cases where there was a network outage out but a connection was idle in the pool for less than `60` seconds and so `getConnection()` did not ping.
 In all cases, when a bad connection is [released](#connectionclose) back to the pool, the connection is